techidaily/site-win11-tips/source/_posts/how-to-rescue-your-vscode-session-w11.md

 ## 4\.
 Perform a Clean Boot

  Often, third-party apps and services can interfere with other apps and cause app freezes and crashes.
-So, to rule out this possibility, do a[clean boot of your Window system](https://www.makeuseof.com/clean-boot-windows-11/) with only Microsoft-related services enabled on startup.
+So, to rule out this possibility, do a [clean boot of your Window system](https://www.makeuseof.com/clean-boot-windows-11/) with only Microsoft-related services enabled on startup.

  If Visual Studio Code works fine after a clean boot, retry the clean boot while enabling some third-party service.
 Repeat this process until you find the problematic service or app.